-Welcome to the Danube power plant Vienna Freudenau
+Welcome to the Danube power plant Wien-Freudenau

-- Fixed tour times: every Sunday and public holiday at 2:00 pm and every 2nd and 4th Sunday in the month at 10:00 am
+- Fixed tour times: every Sunday and public holiday at 2:00 pm and every 2nd and 4th Sunday in the month at 10:00 am for families and very small groups

 - Guided tour by arrangement: Monday to Sunday, between 7:00 am and 7:00 pm